g2a-official/g2a-pay-whmcs/README.md

+# ⚠ This repository is now DEPRECATED and will be deleted after 1st of August 2021.
+We recommend to use [Zen](https://www.zen.com/) in new projects.

-# G2A Pay module for WHMCS
+## G2A Pay module for WHMCS

 WHMCS  - a leader in the web hosting automation, the platform handles everything from sign-ups, provisioning and billing in order to allow online store owners to take full control of their business.
 WHMCS offers various set-up and assistance services to help customers get up and running with the platform.